All Episodes

 You don't get into these insurgent battles.

-McCain Lieberman Party rejects those whose emotional attachment to their party is so all consuming it becomes a form of tribalism.
+McCain-Lieberman Party rejects those whose emotional attachment to their party is so all-consuming it becomes a form of tribalism.

-Mr. Brooks has a piece today called The Voters' Revolt.
+Mr. Brooks has a piece today called The Voters Revolt.

-Parentheses, the voters revolt against Rush Limbaugh.
+Parentheses, the voters revolt against Rush Limbaugh, end parentheses.

 The Reagan administration had its pragmatists, so-called ideologues, Ed James Baker as well as Ed Meese.